 He recently released Lifeline, the story of 50s Ab Ex Painter, Clyfford Still, distributed by Kino Lorber, and Singular, a documentary on Cecile Mclorin Salvant, three-time jazz vocal Grammy winner, which was awarded Best Documentary by the Haiti International Film Festival and it is currently screening in syndication on public television stations across the US, via American Public Television.

-He co-produced and directed his first feature documentary, Deep City: The Birth of the Miami Sound, with Marlon Johnson and Chad Tingle.
-The film premiered at the 2014 SXSW International Film Festival, screened at film festivals all over the world and was acquired by the public broadcast station, WLRN, for international distribution.
+His first feature documentary, Deep City – The Birth of the Miami Sound premiered at the 2014 SXSW International Film Festival, screened at film festivals worldwide and was acquired by public broadcast station, WLRN for international distribution.

-He has also produced and directed Symphony in D, the story of America’s first crowd-sourced symphony which was performed by the Detroit Symphony Orchestra.
-He recently produced Sweet Dillard, about the national champion Dillard High School jazz orchestra and their journey to the Essentially Ellington competition at Jazz at Lincoln Center.
+He produced and directed Symphony in D, the story of America’s first crowdsourced symphony, performed by the Detroit Symphony Orchestra.
+He also produced Sweet Dillard about the national champion Dillard High School jazz orchestra and their journey to the Essentially Ellington competition at Jazz Lincoln Center.